 - prepare pupils for life in modern Britain effectively, developing their understanding of the fundamental British values of democracy, the rule of law, individual liberty, tolerance and respect;

-- develop cultural capital in order to take their place in society in an informed, positive and active way, valuing education as a lifelong process.
+- develop cultural capital to take their place in society in an informed, positive and active way, valuing education as a lifelong process.

-Edgbarrow School’s curriculum takes into account the context of the school; considering social make up, ability profile, locality and employment prospects.
+Edgbarrow School’s curriculum considers the context of the school, considering social make-up, ability profile, locality and employment prospects.
 The curriculum is designed with the following principles:

 Breadth: Students study courses based on the National Curriculum at Key Stage 3, and flexible options programmes at Key Stage 4 and Post 16.
 A range of teaching and learning styles is to be encouraged, to ensure a richness of educational environment that enhances the experience of students.

-Balance: Each area of learning is given appropriate attention in relation to others and to the curriculum as a whole.
+Balance: Each area of learning is given appropriate attention to others and the curriculum as a whole.
 This includes sound guidance with options systems and the monitoring of cross-curricular experience.

 Relevance: Learning is linked to students’ own experience.
 The linkage of what is learnt to the needs of adult life is made plain.
-Opportunities are sought to develop schemes of work which facilitate this linkage, involving experiences both inside and outside the classroom.
+Opportunities are sought to develop schemes of work that facilitate this linkage, involving experiences both inside and outside the classroom.

-Personalisation: Students are offered experiences carefully matched to their developing abilities, their aptitude and individual needs; students are taught in varying groupings, which reflect their abilities in a range of subject areas, in order to allow sufficient differentiation of the curriculum to meet the individual needs of students.
+Personalisation: Students are offered experiences carefully matched to their developing abilities, their aptitude and individual needs; students are taught in varying groupings, which reflect their abilities in a range of subject areas, to allow sufficient differentiation of the curriculum to meet the individual needs of students.

 Progression and Continuity: Effective transition from Key Stage 2 to secondary education requires careful planning.
 Work undertaken at each stage is based on previous achievements.
-Each subject area operates carefully defined schemes of work which have given due consideration to this issue to ensure that students are offered material appropriate to their age and ability.
+Each subject area operates carefully defined schemes of work that have given due consideration to this issue to ensure that students are offered material appropriate to their age and ability.
 KS3 supports preparation for KS4.
 Courses at Post 16 are offered to ensure progression from KS4 in a wide range of areas.